Elie132/Congressional-App-Challenge-2025/README.md

 npm run dev
 ```

-The application will be available at `http://localhost:5173`
+The application will be available at `http://localhost:5173` in your web browser.

 ## Project Structure